cetz-package/cetz/manual.typ

      body)
 ```

-The tics option dictionary supports the following keys:
+The ticks option dictionary supports the following keys:
 #def-arg("size", "a",
   [Size of the plot])
 #def-arg("axis-style", "s?",